JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 :::

 ### Formatting logs as JSON
-Logs are very important, and having a good format is key to be able to read and process them easily.
-Usually, in production we could want to have them as JSON, and Kafka Connect does not make it as easy for us as we might expect.
+Logs are very important, and having a good format is key to being able to read and process them easily.
+Usually, in production, we could want to have them as JSON, and Kafka Connect does not make it as easy for us as we might expect.

 If you only want to change the log level or format your logs a bit, you could use the environment variables available for that, they are [described in their docs](https://docs.confluent.io/platform/current/connect/logging.html#use-environment-variables-docker) but if you want to proper format all logs as JSON, you will need to do a few more things.